 The Episcopal Church in Minnesota is governed by our Constitutions and Canons.
 The Bishop works with the Elected Bodies and ad hoc committees to manage the operations of the Diocese.
 At the annual Diocesan Convention, clergy and lay delegates gather to consider resolutions, elect members to governing bodies, and approve the financial statement of mission.

 The Constitution and Canons provide overarching frameworks for the governance and structure of ECMN.

 Each year, lay and clergy delegates, as well as other participants, meet for our annual diocesan Convention.
 Part family reunion, part worship service, and part business meeting, Convention is our annual opportunity to celebrate the year that has past and listen for the Spirit's call to what comes next.
 We affirm that call by hearing the Bishop's Address, elected new members to governing bodies, considering resolutions, passing the financial statement of mission, and praying and playing together.

-The 2021 diocesan convention will take place November 5-6 at the Sanford Center in Bemidji.
+The 2021 diocesan convention will take place November 5-6 entirely online.

 There are four canonically-mandated committees within the Episcopal Church in Minnesota that make up the Elected Bodies.
 The Elected Bodies speak and make decisions on behalf of the people of the diocese, and influence everything from the financial statement of mission to the ordination of new clergy to the work of diocesan formation.

 The Commission on Ministry (COM) helps discern present and future needs for ministry in ECMN.
 The COM guides and examines postulants and candidates for the diaconate and priesthood in their journey towards ordination, and works to provide continuing education for clergy and lay professionals employed in the church.